IBM/tnco-package-examples/apache-ansible-demo/docs/adopt.md

 * [Prerequisites to run the resource package](./prerequisites.md)
 * An installed instance of IBM Telco Network Cloud Manager - Orchestration.
 * The Ansible Lifecycle Driver on-boarded.
-* The Deployment Location created that describes the OpenStack environment.
+* The Deployment Location created that describes the OpenStack environment and that specifies the Openstack project domain name in the parameter _os_auth_project_domain_name_.
 * The system on which the example's steps are run has ansible, openstacksdk, sshpass, and zip installed.
 * The system on which the example's steps are run and the instance of IBM Telco Network Cloud Manager - Orchestration has connectivity to the floating IP addresses configured in OpenStack.
 * The system on which the example's steps are run has the environment variable ANSIBLE_HOST_KEY_CHECKING set to False and any host entries related to the floating IP addresses configured in OpenStack are removed from the known_hosts file